Let's park and gather in front of this building.

 Sun Protection: Hat, sunscreen, and sunglasses.

-Money: for post-hike dinner.
+Money: for post-hike dinner, prices are reasonable.

 Address: Intersection of Corral Canyon Rd & Solstice Canyon Rd, Malibu, CA 90265.